 The criterion for indigenous fish diversity is six or more migratory fish species recorded in the New Zealand freshwater fish database in a catchment.
-The criterion for habitat of threatened native fish species is records of shortjaw kokopu (Galaxias postvectis), giant kokopu (galaxias argenteus) and dwarf galaxias (Galaxias divergens), as reported in the New Zealand freshwater fish database.
+The criterion for habitat of threatened native fish species is numbers of shortjaw kokopu (Galaxias postvectis), giant kokopu (Galaxias argenteus) and dwarf galaxias (Galaxias divergens), as recorded in the New Zealand freshwater fish database.